ymaxgit/tcpcrypt/README.markdown

     sudo ./launch_tcpcryptd.sh

-The launch script starts tcpcryptd and adds firewall rules to divert all TCP traffic -- *except* that which is already encrypted, like SSH -- to tcpcryptd.
+The launch script starts tcpcryptd and adds firewall rules to divert all TCP traffic on port 80 to tcpcryptd.
 When the script exits (on Ctrl-C or `kill`), it restores your firewall config to its former state -- *no permanent changes are made*.

 On Linux, you must first install libnfnetlink, libnetfilter_queue, and libcap.